Hotels near Livingston County Academy

 Which hotels near Livingston County Academy are good for team or group travel?

 Several hotels near Livingston County Academy accommodate team and group travel.
-Best Western Pontiac Inn (3.37 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Hampton Inn Pontiac (3.38 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Quality Inn Pontiac (3.44 mi) offers meeting space, bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
+Quality Inn Pontiac (3.44 mi, from $100/night), Best Western Pontiac Inn (3.37 mi, from $106/night), and Hampton Inn Pontiac (3.38 mi, from $167/night) all offer meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Pontiac also has bus or oversized vehicle parking.

 Are there extended-stay hotels near Livingston County Academy?

-Yes — Home2 Suites by Hilton Bloomington Normal (47.44 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Bloomington Normal (47.44 mi, from $153/night) is an extended-stay property near Livingston County Academy, with full kitchens and on-site laundry.

 Which hotels near Livingston County Academy offer free breakfast?

-Which hotels near Livingston County Academy have laundry facilities?
+Which hotels near Livingston County Academy have an outdoor pool?

-Which hotels near Livingston County Academy have a pool?
+Which hotels near Livingston County Academy have an indoor pool?

-Which hotels near Livingston County Academy have suites or extra space?
+Which hotels near Livingston County Academy have a fitness center?

-Which hotels near Livingston County Academy have an in-room kitchen or kitchenette?
+Which hotels near Livingston County Academy are pet-friendly?

 Ready to book near Livingston County Academy?